Vaccines for the Littlest Kids Have Already Flopped

 To one way of thinking, the time it’s taken to authorize these vaccines should signal their solidity.
 The COVID vaccines have been safe in every age group tested, including infants and toddlers, who receive smaller doses to minimize side effects.
 “We have a year and a half of data from adult and now adolescent vaccines to show it’s safe,” Falusi told me.
 But that time also left a gap for misinformation and disillusionment to creep in, and seize on parents’ fears.

 Pediatricians across the country told me that they still regularly receive questions about whether the vaccines could make their kids infertile (no), implant microchips (no), magnetize their children (no), or were part of a conspiratorial government plot (no).
-The shots have also become hyper-politicized, cleaving divides in immunity along party lines.
+The shots have also become hyper-politicized.
 “That’s been one of the hardest things,” says Gilbert Goliath, a pediatrician based in West Virginia, a state with one of the lowest rates of pediatric-COVID-vaccine uptake in the country.
 “Hopefully,” he told me, when it comes time for parents to vaccinate their infants and toddlers, “they’ll listen to me.”

-Parents have also grown disillusioned over pediatric shots after watching scores of their adult friends and family get vaccinated, then contract COVID anyway.
-Reports of postvaccination infections, illnesses, even hospitalizations and deaths have made it seem as though the shots have lost their luster—even, perhaps, that the people who got them early on were roundly duped.
+Parents have also grown disillusioned over pediatric shots after watching adult friends and family get vaccinated, then contract COVID anyway.
+Reports of postvaccination illnesses, hospitalizations, and deaths have made it seem as though the shots have lost their luster.
 “They’re like, What’s the point when it doesn’t seem like they work anyway?”
 Cogan told me.

 That incorrect assumption, compounded with misinformed notions that COVID’s no worse than a “bad cold,” especially for kids, have made risk-benefit conversations especially tough to have.
 Recent estimates of the proportion of American children who have been infected by SARS-CoV-2—some 75 percent by February, according to a CDC study—also planted false ideas that COVID-recovered kids “don’t need to get vaccinated,” says Anne Sosin, a public-health researcher at Dartmouth College.

 In reality, vaccines do reduce the chances of bad outcomes, and immensely improve upon the defenses left behind by infections.
 (For that reason, Taylor, the Rutgers virologist, remains eager to vaccinate all three of her recently infected kids.)
-And the outcomes among kids are indeed bad.
-Infected children can die from COVID; they develop severe inflammatory conditions, such as MIS-C; they can suffer the chronic symptoms of long COVID, for which there is no cure.
-Low levels of population-level immunity have also dragged the pandemic on, disrupting education and socialization, and wreaking havoc on kids’ mental health.
-“That aspect of this pandemic has been horrific,” Goliath told me.
-“The amount of mental health I’ve treated in the past two years has surpassed my previous 28 years.”
+And infected children do die from COVID; they do develop severe inflammatory conditions, such as MIS-C; they do suffer the chronic symptoms of long COVID.
+Low levels of population-level immunity have also dragged the pandemic on, wreaking havoc on kids’ mental health.
+“The amount of mental health I’ve treated in the past two years has surpassed my previous 28 years,” Goliath told me.

 And yet, the kids are okay has been “a big part of the messaging” for more than two years, Calarco told me, and was especially tantalizing “for parents of young children, who are heavily reliant on child care and schooling.”
 This narrative has been that much more appealing as of late, as the U.S. has hurtled back toward reopening in full.
 “There is a general feeling that people tend to feel, like the pandemic is over,” Falusi told me, and few parents who have adopted that mindset want any reminders that it is still around.

 The signs of COVID’s coda are, after all, everywhere: Masks are all but gone; in-person meetings are back; travel is bumping; end-of-spring gatherings are in full swing.
-All that happened in advance of the green-lighting of infant-and-toddler vaccines, reinforcing the idea that the shots just weren’t necessary for normal life to resume.
-The delays and bungled messaging from Pfizer, which had to put off the debut of its under-5 shot because of lackluster results, didn’t help; nor did the sluggish submission and review of the data out of Moderna’s under-6 clinical trials, a process that has taken far longer than the FDA’s vetting of Pfizer’s 5-to-11 shot.
+All of that has reinforced the idea that infant-and-toddler vaccines just aren’t necessary for normal life to resume.
+The delays and bungled messaging from Pfizer about its under-5 shot didn’t help; nor did the sluggish submission and review of the data out of Moderna’s under-6 clinical trials.

 Now that shots sized for the littlest kids are finally poised to drop, much of the motivation is sapped, and will be very difficult to reclaim.
 “As things open up, vaccination has gone to the back burner, especially in communities that are under-resourced,” Chomilo told me.
 “Can I put food on the table?” takes precedence over “Can I get my kid their shot?”
-New, logistical hurdles to vaccination have also been raised.
 Community immunization sites have disappeared, removing visible reminders of the shots’ importance, and stripping access from families who might have nowhere else to seek a shot.
 And although the Trump administration greenlit pharmacies to vaccinate kids as young as 3, federal leaders have yet to do the same for littler children, and many states do not permit it.

 That puts a big burden on pediatricians’ offices, where supply may not be guaranteed, and could be imperiled when skilled staff call out sick.
 For some children, “it might be a few months, or even a year, before they’re back in a doctor’s office,” Chomilo said.
-A late-June rollout also misses the end of the school year, removing the opportunity for children and parents to hear enthusiastic messaging about the shots from teachers and nurses—to the benefit of not just individual kids, but entire communities.
+A late-June rollout also misses the end of the school year, removing the opportunity for children and parents to hear enthusiastic messaging about the shots from teachers and nurses.
 There’s an irony to it, Martin told me: In other outbreaks, there have been calls to prioritize getting protection to the littlest kids first, “because they’re the super-spreaders, then you catch up the adults.”

-There will be no simple solutions to America’s kid-vaccine ennui.
+There will be no simple solutions here.
 Financial incentives could help.
 School mandates, too, are an effective way to get immunization rates up, though in recent months, several states have introduced legislation to ban such measures.
-But the biggest and most difficult change will be cultural: repairing parents’ relationships to immunizations, and making COVID shots, perhaps even periodic ones, a little-kid routine.
+But the biggest and most difficult change will be cultural: repairing parents’ relationships to immunizations, and making COVID shots a little-kid routine.
 Every person I spoke with for this story stressed the importance of community outreach, and one-on-one conversations, starting with pediatricians, many families’ most reliable touchstone for care.

 It can work.
 Puerto Rico, which has one of the highest immunization rates in the entire country, also leads the U.S. in uptake of kids’ COVID shots—a trend that experts such as Mariola Rivera Reyes, a pediatric pulmonologist, attributes to the territory’s strong sense of community and trust in local leaders.
 “Almost all the parents I’ve talked to have been very enthusiastic,” said Rivera Reyes, who has taken to social media to connect with parents.
 “We haven’t encountered the resistance we can see in the mainland.”

 Maybe, with cases, hospitalizations, and deaths once again rising in many parts of the country, more parents will feel urgency to act.
 Sriram saw concern bump up during the winter wave of the original Omicron variant, BA.1, which dragged vaccine uptake in lockstep.
 “They felt like, This is coming for the kids now,” he told me.
 “It was a wake-up call.”
 But as of late, the dial has reset.
 “We’re back to ‘wait and see’ mode.”
 This time around, Sriram is far less sure what, exactly, parents are waiting and looking for.